 How Researchers Got Volunteers to Adopt “Slow Food”

 The different research groups used four general approaches to get their test subjects to try “slow food”:

-Besides measuring how much food people ate when they ate quickly or slowly, 18 of the 22 studies also measured how hungry the test subjects felt, either during the test, just after it, or a few hours later.
+The researchers didn’t just measure how much food people ate when they ate quickly or slowly.
+18 of the 22 studies also measured how hungry the test subjects felt, either during the test, just after it, or a few hours later.